MattJColes/nova-workshop/part2-visual-storytelling.md

 ```
 2. **Click the "Run" button**
 3. **Expected result:** You should see 4 variations of a clean, modern office in the output area
+4. **Try the editing tools:** Click on your favorite image and experiment with:
+   - Generate variations to see different plant arrangements
+   - Remove an object if something looks out of place
+   - Replace the background to try a different office style

 ### 💡 Navigation Tips:
 - Use browser tabs to keep both Text and Image playgrounds open